AmeerGaafar/linphone-iphone/README.md

 - My chimes are in-ceiling speakers connected to Raspberry Pis.
 One in each floor.
 These speaker serve as door chimes in addition to internal announcements.
 They expose Rest services that are called by the doorbell button to play a _ding dong_ audio file.
 I had them setup to play a different chime for each gate.
 - Each gate doorphone is a Raspberry Pi 4 with a USB camera and an amplifier Hat.
 It is also connected to the door electric strike via GPIO to remotely trigger opening the door.
 I custom designed and CNCed a faceplate that allowed me to insert the electronics inside the metal posts of the door frame for an in-built look.
 - A momentary push button connected to GPIO acts as a doorbell, triggering a Rest call into the ceiling chimes.
 That's the doorbell feature.
 It operates autonomously and has nothing to do with the _phone_ feature.
-- The doorphone Raspberry Pi runs pjsip's pjsua in auto answer mode with video support.
+- The doorphone Raspberry Pi runs _baresip_ in auto answer mode with video support.
 This is an important design decision that I took.
 The doorbell _does not_ call into residents' sip clients when someone presses the doorbell button!
 It's the other way around.
 When residents hears the door chime (through the ceiling speakers), they _may_ call into the gate to talk to the _knocker_ or chose to act otherwise.
 If more that one person calls into the gate Pi Sip endpoint, they all join in the call.
 - The doorphone Raspberry Pi doubles as a security cam, streaming rtsp feed into the nvr.
 - The only remaining piece in this buzzle was a Sip client that my family and I can use to dial into the gates.
 It was quite possible to just use a plain Sip client, add entries in the address book for the gates and be done with it, but it was not intuitive enough.
 I therefore decided to find a suitable open source Sip client and hack it into a door Sip client with just enough apparent features for the usage scenarios I have.
 This repository is about that.
 A Sip client tailored to be a door answering system and nothing else.

 ### Main Features
 - No address book and no dial pad!
 The dialler is a simple view with two choices for the two gates I have.
 The user simply fires the App, clicks a gate, and they are connected.
+- Each Gate is presented with its current camera snapshot in the dialer screen
 - All advanced calling features are removed.
 Pause, join, hold, etc. are removed
 - Calls are initiated with video support and zoomed to 2x, no questions asked.
 - The app does not try to get into full screen mode as the calls are usually short.
 - A new button is added in the ongoing call UI to trigger open the gate.
+- The dialer allows also for opening the gate without initiating a call
+- The dialer screen shows icons indicating the status of the gate, like presence of potential visitors, etc..
 - No Sip registration.
-Both Linphone and pjsip support p2p calls.
+Both Linphone and baresip support p2p calls.
 There was no need for an inhouse pbx.
 Calls are made p2p from the client to the gate.
 - No proxies, no Ice, Stun or Turn.
 All Sip endpoints are in the same Lan.
 - Gates and other parameters are defined in a configuration file that is burned into the App.
 There is no UI to do that.